AloqailyHat/Usecase-8-Project-5/README.md

 ## Feature and Prediction Insights
 - **Feature Importance:** We used the top three features in gaming requirements, for the following hardware specifications: [ processor , storage , RAM ]
-- **Prediction Analysis:** Provide insights into the predictions made by the model and any interesting patterns or observations.
--
+- **Prediction Analysis:**

 ![insight1](https://github.com/user-attachments/assets/86945bad-4ff6-46f9-9cd4-87bc22da8218)
+The pace of game creation accelerates each year in a remarkable trend, with the number of games surging in an ever-growing wave of innovation!

 ![insight2](https://github.com/user-attachments/assets/e28ef172-5726-445e-b079-9ef9cb45fe27)
+Over 60% of the games available on Steam require 4GB or 8GB of RAM.
+So, Which games require more than 8GB of RAM, specifically up to 16GB?
 ![insight3 1](https://github.com/user-attachments/assets/dab611c6-2e7b-4bf6-aa76-fa25ad4142ab)

+What are the games with the highest storage requirements?
 ![insight3 2](https://github.com/user-attachments/assets/e0a92d52-6196-4acb-9c15-121f3b88667c)

 ## Team Members
 - Raghad Almalki
 - Ahmed Alsubhi
-- Fahad
+- Fahad Alsaadi
-- Ali Alfaris
+- Ali Alfares
 - Hatoon Aloqaily